 The wounded suspect, whose name was not released late Thursday, was hospitalized in stable condition, Deputy Trina Schrader of the Los Angeles County Sheriff’s Information Bureau said in a written statement.
 No deputies were hurt.

+The incident began when deputies from the sheriff’s San Dimas Station saw the suspect brandish a handgun while driving a white Chevrolet Malibu, Schrader said.
 “Deputies went in a short vehicle pursuit, northbound Citrus Avenue approaching Alosta Avenue, when the suspect stopped his vehicle and exited through the passenger door brandishing a handgun at the deputies,” the deputy said.

 “A deputy involved shooting occurred.
 The suspect was struck once by gunfire in the upper torso, however, he fled the location on foot.
 The deputies went in a short foot pursuit and took the suspect into custody a short distance later.”